fabio1974/mvt-events/RENDER_ENV.md

 - `SPRING_DATASOURCE_USERNAME` = `[USERNAME]`
 - `SPRING_DATASOURCE_PASSWORD` = `[PASSWORD]`

-### Como configurar:
+### How to configure:

-1. Acesse o dashboard do Render
+1. Access the Render dashboard
-2. Vá para seu serviço `mvt-events-api`
+2. Go to your `mvt-events-api` service
-3. Clique em "Environment"
+3. Click on "Environment"
-4. Adicione as variáveis manualmente
+4. Add the variables manually
-5. Faça redeploy
+5. Perform redeploy

-## ⚠️ IMPORTANTE:
+## ⚠️ IMPORTANT:

-- **NUNCA** commite senhas no Git
+- **NEVER** commit passwords to Git
-- Use apenas o dashboard do Render para variáveis sensíveis
+- Use only the Render dashboard for sensitive variables
-- O `render.yaml` não contém credenciais por segurança
+- The `render.yaml` does not contain credentials for security